Of all the things Biden could make a priority, why student-debt repayment?

 The latest news seems to clarify, though, that debt cancellation is not what Biden wants, but rather he desires “a smooth transition back into repayment.”
 Biden’s evolving position on the matter now seems less like a rollercoaster ride than a standing-in-front-of-a-movie-screen-projecting-a-rollercoaster-ride.

-Perhaps the reason that Biden has chosen not to extend the pause on student loan any further is for the sake of appearances.
+Perhaps the reason that Biden has chosen not to further extend the pause on student loan repayment is for the sake of appearances.
 It could be a show of force, signaling to conservatives that rumors of a social-spending bonanza have been greatly exaggerated.
 With the press hammering him every day on inflation, it’s a way to demonstrate fiscal responsibility.

 However, if his student-loan decision is meant as a show of force, it’s pointed in the wrong direction.
 Students saddled with debt in the pandemic are also currently dealing with rising prices at the pump.
 As CNBC reports, a recent survey of 33,703 student loan borrowers found that even among the ones with full-time employment, 89% say they’re not financially secure enough to start making payments after February 1.
 Meanwhile, it seems like the administration might find more money in chasing down suspicious PPP loans, and taxing the billionaires whose wealth grew to $10.2 trillion during the pandemic.